rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 ## But I don't *have* the source code!

 There is Python assembly code on parse errors, so simply by hand decompile that.
 To get a full disassembly, use `pydisasm` from the [xdis](https://pypi.python.org/pypi/xdis) package.
-Opcodes are described in the documentation for the[dis](https://docs.python.org/3.6/library/dis.html) module.
+Opcodes are described in the documentation for the [dis](https://docs.python.org/3.6/library/dis.html) module.

 ### But I don't *have* the source code and am incapable of figuring how to do a hand disassembly!